The Complex Commercial Litigation Law Review: Canada

 - a breach of that contract; and

-- damages flowing as a consequence of that breach.
+- damages flowing as a consequence of that breach.82

-This test is assessed on a balance of probabilities.
+This test is assessed on a balance of probabilities.83

 To determine the severity of a breach and the remedies that flow therefrom, Canadian law distinguishes between two types of contractual terms: conditions and warranties.
-A 'condition' is a term 'of such vital importance that it goes to the root of the transaction'; warranties are important but non-fundamental terms.
-The general rule is that a breach of a warranty entitles the innocent party to sue for damages only, whereas a breach of a condition constitutes a 'repudiation' of the contract that the innocent party may elect to accept (and thereby, to treat its obligations under the contract as at an end) in addition to claiming damages.
-The lexical distinction between conditions and warranties does not dominate the repudiation analysis, however, which asks holistically whether there has been a breach of a 'sufficiently important term of the contract so that there is a substantial failure of performance', that is, has the innocent party been deprived of something fundamental that it bargained for.
+A condition is a term 'of such vital importance that it goes to the root of the transaction'.84 Warranties are important but non-fundamental terms.85 The general rule is that a breach of a warranty entitles the innocent party to sue for damages only, whereas a breach of a condition constitutes a 'repudiation' of the contract that the innocent party may elect to accept (and, thereby, to treat its obligations under the contract as at an end) in addition to claiming damages.86

-In limited circumstances, a prospective commercial claimant may seek third party financing to fund its legal costs.
-The Supreme Court of Canada recently affirmed the use of third party litigation financing in context of an insolvency, and it is likely that litigation financing will continue to grow in prominence in Canada in the years to come.
+In limited circumstances, a prospective commercial claimant may seek third-party financing to fund its legal costs.96 The Supreme Court of Canada recently affirmed the use of third-party litigation financing in the context of an insolvency,97 and it is likely that litigation financing will continue to grow in prominence in Canada in the years to come.

 Defences to enforcement